 You’re unlikely to take your dog’s temperature unless you notice other symptoms though, which is why many people first notice hot ears when stroking their pet.
 This is less accurate, but it’s often obvious when the dog’s ears are hotter than normal

-How to Take Your Dog’s Temperature By Ear
+Should You Take Your Dog’s Temperature By Ear?

 When Should You Contact a Vet?